mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 ---
 layout: post
-title:  "Big O Notation: Analysis of Algorithms - coding interview"
+title:  "Big O Notation and Analysis of Algorithms - coding interview"
 description: "Big O Notation helps us to determine how complex an algorithm is.
 It matters when we build an application for millions of users"
 author: moises
 categories: [ algorithms ]